 Vegetable beds.
 You may of course be unsociable and more interested in growing your own vegetables than entertaining.
 I am, that's what my wife says anyway!
 If you're like me, a growing area will be more important than paving so don't forget to include space for a compost heap.
 If you can't completely level the growing area, a slight slope won't effect the plants.

 Kids play area and seating A family with young children might want to include a safe play area and maybe a sand pit/shed to store the kids' toys.
 If you are not including a paved terrace, aim to have plenty of natural seating spread around the garden.
 The tops of stone retaining walls and sleeper raised beds make great places to sit and ponder.
-Try to have them spread around to follow the sun.
-Also make the tread of your steps wide enough to sit on.
+Try to have seats spread around to follow the sun.
+Also, make the tread of your steps wide enough to sit on.

 Water features.
 Water features and streams running from the top to the bottom work well and look good in a sloping garden.
 They seem to connect the various terraces together and the sound of running water bubbling over pebbles is something else.